Condiment: History

-Condiments were known in Ancient Rome, India, Greece and China.
+Condiments were known in historical Ancient Rome, India, Greece and China.
 There is a myth that before food preservation techniques were widespread, pungent spices and condiments were used to make the food more palatable, but this claim is not supported by any evidence or historical record.
-The Romans made the condiments garum and liquamen by crushing the innards of various fish and then fermenting them in salt, resulting in a liquid containing glutamic acid, suitable for enhancing the flavor of food.
+The Romans made the condiments garum and liquamen, a similar and at times synonymous preparation, by crushing the innards of various fish and then fermenting them in salt, resulting in a liquid containing glutamic acid, suitable for enhancing the flavour of food.
 The popularity of these sauces led to a flourishing condiment industry.
 Apicius, a cookbook based on fourth and fifth century cuisine, contains a section based solely on condiments.